-There are a number of restrictions on the columns that are used in a map file.
-These are the most important restrictions:
+There are a number of restrictions on the columns that are used in a map file:

-- There must be an id column or a label column.
-(If there is no label column, the ID of an item is used as the item's label.) - If there is a sublabel column, there must be a label column as well. - The x and y columns must be used together.
+• There must be an id column or a label column.
+(If there is no label column, the ID of an item is used as the item's label.)